What you don’t see about service with a smile – the human being behind it

 Even so, he does not treat such reactions as complaints, but rather as feedback “because it is for us to learn … (and) improve from there”.
 He added: “We must have patience with customers … a lot of patience.”

-Maybe once or twice a month, however, his company sends him emails of another kind: Compliments, such as for being efficient and alert to customers’ needs.
+Maybe once every few months, however, his company sends him emails of another kind: Compliments, such as for being efficient and alert to customers’ needs.
 “In the service line, we need this kind of motivation from customers,” he said.

 And that appreciation can more than make up for the disappointment when customers walk off without giving service staff a second look.